wp-plugins/better-wp-security/readme.txt

 4. If you do get stuck help is never more than a few clicks away.

 == Changelog ==

+= 3.0.13 =
+* Security fix for XSS vulnerability.
+Thanks to Ole Aass (@oleaass) for finding and disclosing this vulnerability to the iThemes Security team.

 = 3.0 =
 * Now works with NGINX